 We had a great time hiking down through old growth forests to the rocky beaches along the shore.
 From the beach, we were able to watch seals swimming in the pass and bald eagles diving for fish and nesting on the cliffs.

 Our kids had a blast skipping stones and scrambling on the driftwood and rock stacks near the beach.
 Kayaking, camping and fishing also seemed to be popular among visitors.
 There are 38 miles of hiking trails in the park amidst breath-taking views so we are eager to return to explore more of the area.

-For lunch we decided to make the short drive from Deception Pass State Park to the artist colony of La Conner, Washington.
-This cute town sits on the banks of Swinomish Channel which is lined with art galleries, restaurants and other shops.
+For lunch, we decided to make the short drive from Deception Pass State Park to the artist colony of La Conner, Washington.
+This cute town sits on the banks of the Swinomish Channel which is lined with art galleries, restaurants, and other shops.

 Other things to do in Skagit County

 La Conner hosts the Skagit Valley Tulip Festival in the spring and makes a good base for exploring the miles of blooming fields.
 We missed the tulips but managed to find irises instead.
 A trip back to see the tulips is on the top of our list to-do next spring!

 Skagit Valley is also a watchable wildlife paradise.
 You can go on a hike with your binoculars through the National Estuarine or embark on a whale-watching excursion.
 A great place to learn more about Bird Watching, Elk, Whale Watching, and Salmon.

 North Cascades National Park has around 400 miles of trails and vast undeveloped wilderness where you can experience nature with minimal human-caused intrusions.
 From accessible trails to world-class mountaineering, including scenic drives, hiking, camping, nature-watching, relaxation, boating, and fishing, the Skagit Valley has some excellent outdoor activities.